 "Dr. Rahban is truly gifted and talented.
 Every time I went in for an appointment he took his time examining me and answered each and every question I had.
 If you're considering any type of plastic surgery I highly recommend visiting Dr. Rahban."
 G.R.

-Rachel discusses her experience with Dr. Rady Rahban after undergoing plastic surgery for a Breast Augmentation.
+Rachel discusses her experience with Dr. Rady Rahban after undergoing breast augmentation surgery in his Beverly Hills office.

 Breast Augmentation will enlarge and reshape your breasts.
 The intended result it is a size and shape that you feel comfortably and natural fits your body and improves your appearance.

 It can be as simple as that—you would just like to have larger breasts.
-You're not alone — this is the number one reason that women decide to have breast augmentation surgery.
-If that's the case, Beverly Hills Breast Surgeon, Dr. Rahban can help you decide the exact increase in size that will give you the figure that you want.
+You're not alone — this is the number one reason that women decide to have breast augmentation surgery in Los Angeles.
+If that's the case, Beverly Hills breast augmentation surgeon, Dr. Rahban, can help you decide the exact increase in size that will give you the figure that you want.

 If your breasts are asymmetrical, or malformed, you may want to have breast augmentation to balance your breasts and make it easier to find clothes that fit.